-9.8 There are currently no published guidelines and established methodology providing specifically for assessment of climate impacts from quarrying activities in Ireland.
-This chapter of the EIA Report has therefore been prepared based on general cross-sectoral guidance.
+9.10 There are currently no published guidelines and established methodology providing specifically for assessment of climate impacts from extraction / inert soil landfilling/ waste recovery activities in Ireland.
+This Chapter of the EIAR has therefore been prepared on the basis of general cross-sectoral guidance.

-Legislative Framework / Policy Context
+Legislative Framework/ Policy Context

-- 9.9 In recent years, there has been increasing public awareness about the implications of past, ongoing, and continued future emissions of greenhouse gases on the earth's climate.
+- 9.11 In recent years, there has been increasing public awareness about the implications of past, ongoing and continued future emissions of greenhouse gases on the earth's climate.
 The implications of such change will potentially have significant impact on local communities and national populations across the world.
-The ever-increasing awareness and acceptance of this reality has, in recent years, prompted significant public policy development around emissions and climate change. - 9.10 An overview of the legislative framework and policy context which informs this assessment of potential climate impacts of the proposed activities at Mullymagowan is presented in Appendix 9-A. This provides background detail in respect of the following: - National Policy on Adaption to Climate Change - Sectoral Adaption Plans - Local Level Adaption - Regulation / Control of Greenhouse Gas Emissions - Paris Agreement (2015) - Kyoto Protocol (2008-2012) - EU 2021-2030 Targets for non-ETS sector emissions- Effort Sharing Regulations - Energy White Paper (2015) - Future Management of Flood Risk - EIA Directive 2014/52/EU - Published Guidelines - Guidance on Integrating Climate Change and Biodiversity into EIA - Assessing Greenhouse Gas Emissions and Evaluating their Significance - Climate Change and Major Projects - Sector Planning Guidelines for Climate Change Adaption - Local Authority Strategy Development Guidelines.
+The ever increasing awareness and acceptance of this reality has, in recent years, prompted significant public policy development around emissions and climate change. - 9.12 An overview of the legislative framework and policy context which informs this assessment of potential climate impacts of the proposed landfilling and C&D waste recovery activities at Ballinclare Quarry is presented in Appendix 9-A and provides background detail in respect of the following : - National Policy on Adaption to Climate Change - Sectoral Adaption Plans - Local Level Adaption - Regulation / Control of Greenhouse Gas Emissions - Paris Agreement (2015) - Kyoto Protocol (2008-2012) - EU 2020 Targets for Non-ETS Sector Emissions - Energy White Paper (2015) - Future Management of Flood Risk - EIA Directive 2014/52/EU - Published Guidelines - o Guidance on Integrating Climate Change and Biodiversity into EIA - Assessing Greenhouse Gas Emissions and Evaluating their Significance - Climate Change and Major Projects - Sector Planning Guidelines for Climate Change Adaption - Local Authority Strategy Development Guidelines.